MouYongli/MedKGC/README.md

 ## Some Concepts
-mention / token: a span of text in a report, which may or may not refer to an entity
+**mention / token**: a span of text in a report, which may or may not refer to an entity
-entity: resulf of NER, also a span of text in a report, which be recognized as a named entity
+**entity**: resulf of NER, also a span of text in a report, which be recognized as a named entity
-term: a concept or standard form in a dictionary(e.g. UMLS).
+**term**: a concept or standard form in a dictionary(e.g. UMLS).

 ## Output